TRomoser/dynamic-menu-maker/README.md

 2. Responsiveness.
 I would like the app to look good on desktop, tablet, and mobile platforms.

 3. Render Menu To QR Code.
-I would like the user feature to click a button to render a menu to a page that is accesible by patrons of the restauraunt, and for that menu to dynamically change based on the users input.
+As a user, I would like to click a button to render a menu to a page that is accesible by patrons of the restauraunt, and for that menu to dynamically change based on my input.

 4. 86 product.
 As a user, I would like to have checkboxes or switches to mark an item as available or unavailable.
 If unavailable the item would not render to the guest menu.